 PRIZES

-The main mission’s Prize money will be awarded to the first team completing the main mission of the Challenge.
-Bonuses can be gained with the optional demonstrations on top of the main mission.
+The main mission’s Prize money will be awarded to the first team completing the full main mission of the Challenge in adherence to all of its technical specifications and requirements laid out above.
+For potential partial prize awards, reference is made to both Section 7 of this document and further details below.
+Bonus prizes can be gained through additional completion of the two optional bonus demonstrations during the main mission.
 Every Prize will be awarded only once.
-If the main mission award is delivered to one team that did not also fulfill both bonus demonstrations, any awards for unachieved bonus missions remain available for the competition provided a complete main mission is validated as well.
+If the main mission award is delivered to one team that did not also fulfill both bonus demonstrations, any awards for unachieved bonus missions remain available within the Competition provided a main mission is validated as well.

 Prize money awards: